 At a Glance - Switching Coordinates

-You've enjoyed your slice of pie, and you've even gone back for seconds while nobody was watching.
-You need to pack the rest into a box and take it with you to share.
-You can only find square-shaped boxes, how do you know you the last 2/3 of the pie is going to fit into a box?
+We've really enjoyed our slice of pie, and we've even gone back for seconds while nobody was watching.
+We need to pack the rest into a box and take it with us to share, though.
+We can only find square-shaped boxes, so how do we know if the last 2⁄3 of the pie is going to fit into a box?

 We'll start with points in the first quadrant.
 Any point in the first quadrant can be described by rectangular coordinates

 (x, y) where x, y ≥ 0 or by polar coordinates

 To translate between coordinate systems, draw a right triangle whose hypotenuse connects the origin and the point.
 One leg of the triangle should be on the x-axis.

 The rectangular coordinates tell us the lengths of the legs of the triangle:

 The polar coordinates tell us the hypotenuse and one angle of the triangle (since it's a right triangle, we know all the angles):

 Each set of coordinates is telling us different information about this triangle.
 We can use one set of coordinates and a small selection of our tools for working with triangles to find the other set of coordinates.

 Going from rectangular to polar coordinates is the same thing as finding the magnitude and direction of a vector.